 West side of The Watermark.

 Portion of 1875 Philadelphia City Atlas showing the block on which The Watermark is currently situated.
+Callowhill Street is the uppermost street running left to right.
 The neighborhood factories required workers, 20,000 at Baldwin Locomotive Works alone, and housing was tight between the factories.
+The blue arrow points to 1704 Callowhill Street, as seen in the next photo.

 Photo of the Rosner family at 1704 Callowhill Street from 1894.
 Many of the houses had first floor retail or services, with boarding rooms for the local working men above.